 So, with that in mind, the first thing to consider is how many people you want to celebrate with, are there children to entertain and how many different homes will you be connecting with?
 That will depend on which apps like Zoom, FaceTime or even Google Hangouts you choose to use.

 It’s then worth thinking about food because, let’s face it, what’s a celebration without some delicious food and wine to wash it down with?
 Just because you won’t be having friends and family over in person, doesn’t mean you can’t enjoy some tasty treats.
-Even better, with a great range of the best wine coolers in spring sales, there’s no excuse not to stock up on a few luxuries to kick off your celebrations.
+Even better, with a great range of the best wine coolers (opens in new tab) in spring sales (opens in new tab), there’s no excuse not to stock up on a few luxuries to kick off your celebrations.

 Finally, with so many of us stuck at home, it’s quite likely you’ve been wearing your sweats a bit more than you’d like to admit.
 Why not mix things up for your virtual celebration and dress up or introduce a fun theme?